RiccGerva97/FisherAnalysis/README.md

 Main code to evaluate the inverse of the FIM if two estimators are used in real space; there's anoption to evaluate togheter the redshift space.

+### main_verbose.py

+As main.py, but with print functions that show the percentage of execution (the code is a bit more unreadable).

 ### main_slim.py

 The simplier version of main: no space info and only one estimator.
 It is assumed there is not a structure in 'multipoles' such as with the power spectrum.